27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 Best Surf Hostel in San Sebastian, Surfing Etxea Hostel Best Surf Hostel in San Sebastian, Surfing Etxea Hostel

-Zaragoza is a budget destination, as it is a student’s city.
-The student’s vibes are all around the city, as well as their pubs and nightclubs.
-Don’t miss the nightlife if you stop by!
+Zaragoza is a budget destination and a student city.
+The student energy is all over — and so are the pubs and nightclubs.
+Don’t miss the nightlife if you stop by.

-Furthermore, every year on 12th October, they have a big city party, “Fiestas del Pilar“.
+Every year on 12 October, the city throws a big party: “Fiestas del Pilar“.

-A must do thing if you are in Zaragoza is to try their Squid sandwich.
-I know, it does not sound appealing…but give it a try.
-Many Spaniards go to Zaragoza just to try it.
+A must-do here: try their squid sandwich.
+I know, doesn’t sound appealing — but give it a go.
+Plenty of Spaniards come to Zaragoza just to eat it.

 The best hostel in Zaragoza is the new The Botanic Hostel.

-The cheapest hostel in the city is Alberge La Posada del Comendador.
-It is a basic hostel, but it comes with a fair price.
-The main central station (Estación Delicias) is around 30 min. by foot.
+The cheapest hostel in the city is Be Zaragoza Hostel.
+Basic, but a fair price.
+The main station (Estación Delicias) is around 30 minutes on foot.

-Here you can find all hostels in Zaragoza and compare the prices, too.
+You can find all hostels in Zaragoza and compare prices, too.

 Book The Botanic Hostel here